 There’s a good reason why the terms “customer” and “consumer” are interchangeable.
-Before a buyer commits to a purchase, they will consume significant amounts of content from available vendors and sources.
+Before a buyer commits to a purchase, they consume significant amounts of content from available vendors and sources.
 This is the point at which marketers can capture intent data.
-In short, it’s the information that signals a buyer’s interest in a product or service, however ill-defined at that point.
-Where potential leads are actively researching solutions to a problem, they are leaving bread crumbs and clues as to their next step.
-These implicit, rather than explicit, signals have value.
+In short, the information signals a buyer’s interest in a product or service, however ill-defined.
+Where potential leads actively research solutions to a problem, they leave breadcrumbs and clues about their next step.
+These implicit rather than explicit signals have value.
 Even if the buyer is not yet on your website, they are still in the market.
 And with that comes the opportunity to approach them with a compelling offer, the information they need, or an illustration of competitive advantage.

 How Is Intent Data Gathered?

 When a potential buyer signs up for a webinar or newsletter, that is a clear indication of interest.
-Intent data, on the other hand, is more nebulous in nature, and more difficult to collect.
+Intent data, conversely, is more nebulous and more challenging to collect.
 Marketers have two options for gathering intent data.

 Users who visit a brand’s owned web or social media properties leave a cookie trail that can be captured by market automation software and analytics platforms.
-This data certainly has value, but one drawback is that it’s largely anonymous, with no clear correlation to a specific buyer.
+This data certainly has value, but one drawback is that it’s largely anonymous, with no apparent correlation to a specific buyer.
 Typically, first-party data will identify an IP address.
-Even if a specific buyer can be identified through marketing automation software, the data gathered is only relevant to that potential buyer at a specific stage of their journey.
-There is no further context about the actions that buyer took leading up to their initial or repeat visit.
+Even if a particular buyer can be identified through marketing automation software, the data gathered is only relevant to that potential buyer’s journey stage.
+There is no further context about the ‘sbuyers actions leading up to their initial or repeat visit.
 For that reason, businesses should not rely on first-party data alone.

 To complete the picture, many businesses will also gather data from third-party sites, usually through a trusted vendor with expertise in consolidating meta, interaction, IP address, and cookie data to build a profile.
 Familiar names in this space include ZoomInfo, 6sense, and Demandbase.
-These vendors offer tools that can gather signals across marketing channels to assist sales and marketing teams in predicting which accounts are most likely to purchase a product or service.
-Ultimately, these tools reveal the actions a prospect took before reaching the target website, from verified reviews they consulted to the keywords they used in organic search terms.
-That’s a source of essential insight, given that B2B buyers are typically 70% done with their research before they make contact with a sales person.
+These vendors offer tools to gather signals across marketing channels to assist sales and marketing teams in predicting which accounts are most likely to purchase a product or service.
+Ultimately, these tools reveal a prospect’s actions before reaching the target website, from verified reviews they consulted to the keywords they used in organic search terms.
+That’s a source of essential insight, given that B2B buyers are typically 70% done with their research before contacting a sales person.

 Predictive marketing platforms can analyze activity across blogs, forums, comparison sites, and reviews to build a holistic view of where buyers are triggered and where they hit roadblocks in their search.
-By watching how customers behave without jumping in with an offer, businesses can extract crucial learnings about not just their own product but also the market as a whole.
-Intent data also represents an important component when it comes to building custom audiences on Facebook.
-By tracking users’ search history with the Facebook Pixel, it becomes easier to define Intent-Driven Audiences and create ad campaigns that are better tailored to search queries.
+By watching how customers behave without jumping in with an offer, businesses can extract crucial learnings about their product and the market as a whole.
+Intent data also represents a critical component for building custom audiences on Facebook.
+Tracking users’ search history with the Facebook Pixel makes it easier to define Intent-Driven Audiences and create ad campaigns that are better tailored to search queries.

 A key consideration is that there must be a sizable volume of content for consumers to digest in the first place to deliver accurate insights.
-Intent data draws insight from consumption patterns, so it is more involved and intricate than standard metrics for PPC ads or social media campaigns, for example.
-Furthermore, content needs to be tagged and machine-readable for platforms to extract the intent data, so there is a certain amount of setup required in advance.
+Intent data draws insight from consumption patterns, so it is more involved and intricate than standard metrics for PPC ads or social media campaigns.
+Furthermore, content needs to be tagged and machine-readable for platforms to extract the intent data, so a certain amount of setup is required in advance.

 What’s the Value of Intent Data?

-The marketplace is simply too competitive to wait until buyers reach your site to engage them.
+The marketplace is too competitive to wait until buyers reach your site to engage them.
 With intent data at your disposal, you can intercept leads before they can consider the competition, answer their questions, assuage their doubts, and pitch them an offer they can’t refuse.
-It also helps develop a better understanding of customer pain points for both marketing and sales teams.
-That’s especially valuable in sectors with a longer sales cycle (such as insurance or finance), where a vendor might have to track the evolving intent of several decision-makers over a period of months leading to purchase.
+It also helps better understand customer pain points for both marketing and sales teams.
+That’s especially valuable in sectors with a longer sales cycle (such as insurance or finance), where a vendor might have to track the evolving intent of several decision-makers over months leading to purchase.

 How To Use Intent Data To Drive Revenue

 From the perspective of sales teams, up-to-date and accurate intent data provides a more informed way to target accounts for account-based marketing.
-Less time and fewer resources need to be spent in casting a wide net to lure in prospects, and the budget can be focused instead where it can translate into value.
+Less time and fewer resources must be spent casting a wide net to lure in prospects, and the budget can be focused instead on where it can translate into value.
 Typically, sales and marketing can use intent data for the following: